num3ric/Cinder-OculusRift/README.md

 Cinder-OculusRift
 ==================

-This is yet another Oculus Rift block for Cinder, and a collaboration between [Paul Houx](https://github.com/paulhoux) & myself. *Thanks Paul for all the initial work!* It currently uses version 0.4.4 of the Oculus SDK, and the latest glNext Cinder version.
-It has been tested with the DK2 only.
-Both Windows & Mac OS X are supported, although Windows (with direct-mode enabled) is still the prefered platform.
+This is yet another Oculus Rift block for Cinder, and a collaboration between [Paul Houx](https://github.com/paulhoux) & myself. *Thanks Paul for all the initial work!* It currently uses version 0.7 of the Oculus SDK, and the latest glNext Cinder version.
+Support for DK2 Windows.

 Samples
 -----------------